OpportunityInsights/EconomicTracker/docs/oi_tracker_data_documentation.src.md

 - Iowa: State of Iowa
 - Kentucky: Kentucky Center for Statistics
 - Maryland: Maryland Department of Labor
-- Massachusetts: Masschusetts Department of Unemployment Assistance
+- Massachusetts: Massachusetts Department of Unemployment Assistance
 - Missouri: State of Missouri
 - Nebraska: NEworks (Government of Nebraska)
 - Nevada: Nevada Department of Employment; Training and Rehabilitation